What has Your Experience Been in Handling Probate Matters?

 The firm of Krause Donovan Estate Law Partners, LLC provides as much or as little assistance as a Personal Representative needs in order to get the estate open, distributed and closed with the least hassle necessary.
 They are happy to work with clients who would rather do more of the work themselves so long as there is a trusting and open relationship where attorney and Personal Representative have a close working relationship, sharing all information and work.
 Because it is so important to account for every penny of an estate’s assets, the attorneys at Krause Donovan would much rather have a closer relationship and closer control on the estates so they can ensure that everything happens in a timely fashion and happens with the proper documentation that the court needs in order to close the matter as soon as possible.What are the Factors That set the Stage for a Probate to Happen?

 Once someone who has property dies, that sets the stage for probate.
 If there is no real estate and all of the property is worth less than $50,000, a probate may be avoided so long as proper procedures are followed.What are the top Misconceptions That People Have About the Probate Process?

 Some people believe that a simple estate doesn’t need a probate.
 However, it is really the size of the estate (over $50,000) that determines whether a probate is needed.
 A lot of people believe you can avoid probate by simply having a will in place at death.
 In fact, a will is actually a ticket to probate, because a will is not effective unless it is brought to the probate court and admitted.

-For more information on Experience In Handling Probate, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (608) 616-4985 today.
+For more information on Experience In Handling Probate, an initial consultation is your next best step.
+Get the information and legal answers you are seeking by calling (608) 268-5751 today.